 The signals are sampled at 48kHz sampling rate and transferred to the frequency domain using a [2^16] FFT, Hann window, [50%] overlap.
 Frequency bins are multiplied by 1 if they are within the passbands, and by 0 if they are outside.

+A.4 Level calculations